cloudera-cemea/CDE_vHoL/setup/README.md

 Add the workshop user group to the following Ranger policies for SQL/S3 access:

-- all storage url
+- hadoop sql: all storage url, all url, database table columns
-- all url
+- s3: all bucket path
-- database table columns
-- raz/s3

 ### 4. Upload workshop data